WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 BillyOh Rosette Hobby Aluminium Polycarbonate Greenhouse

-• South-facing.
-A south-facing side will receive the most sunlight throughout the day.
+• A south-facing side will receive the most sunlight throughout the day.
 This is particularly vital for plants that require a lot of light and warmth.

-Top tip: During the darkest months, position it E-W to maximise light, ideally if the unit is portable.
+Top tips: During the darkest months, position it E-W to maximise light, ideally if the unit is portable.
 Go N-S if you only use your grow house in spring and summer for an equal amount of light.
 For lean-tos, the best location is south-facing – the supporting wall on the north side.

-5. Allocate enough walking and breathing space
+5. Is there enough walking and breathing space?

 BillyOh 4000 Lincoln Wooden Polycarbonate Greenhouse